 Inactivity fees: Watch out.
 Some cards charge a fee if you don’t use the card for a certain period of time or fail to reach a set annual spending limit.
 Some cards waive annual or inactivity fees for the first year, then implement them every year after that.
 Once again, read your agreement thoroughly or ask a customer service rep so you understand any minimum purchasing amounts or fees associated with card inactivity.

 Late fee: CARD capped late fees to keep credit card companies from overcharging their customers.
-Late fees are commonly $25 for a first late payment, and $35 for a second infraction.
+Late fees are commonly $25 for a first late payment, and up to $38 for a second infraction.
 Late fees cannot exceed the minimum payment due.
 Card companies also can no longer abruptly raise your APR after a single late payment.
 You must be 60 days late before a card issuer can increase your interest rate, and they must inform you in writing of the rate hike beforehand.

 The best way to avoid late fees is to always pay your bill on time.
 CARD mandates you have until 5:00 p.m. on your due date to pay your bill.
 But payments that are even one minute late can incur a fee.
 Enrolling in an online bill payment program that allows you to set up automatic payments will help you keep track of bills and due dates.
 This ensures your payments are credited on time, even if the credit card company changes its address or something gets lost in the mail.